duke-git/lancet/docs/datastructure/list.md

 ### <span id="IndexOf">IndexOf</span>
-<p>Reture the index of value in the list. if not found return -1</p>
+<p>Returns the index of value in the list. if not found return -1</p>

 <b>Signature:</b>